 Innovation management is a diverse topic with many different layers and dimensions.
-Although innovation itself is often seen as an abstract concept, it’s a multidisciplinary field of study and has a number of different models, theories and frameworks.
+Although innovation itself is often seen as an abstract concept, it’s a multidisciplinary field of study that has a number of different models, theories and frameworks.

-In this post, we’ll introduce innovation models that focus on classifying different types of innovation, explain common regularities, as well as introduce theories regarding portfolio management and the life cycle of innovation.
+- introduce theories regarding portfolio management and the life cycle of innovation.

 Table of contents

 - Business model-, technology- and marketing innovations

 - Innovator’s Dilemma

 - Get The Ultimate Toolkit for Innovation Management